March 13, 2026

 Hearing you have spinal narrowing can feel overwhelming, but it doesn’t automatically mean surgery is in your future.
 In fact, many people find significant relief through conservative, non-surgical treatments.
 The goal is to reduce pain, improve your mobility, and get you back to doing the things you love.
 At Ascend, we start with the least invasive options first, creating a personalized plan that addresses your specific symptoms and the underlying cause of your neck issues.

+Non-surgical approaches such as spinal decompression, corrective chiropractic, and soft tissue therapy are central to physical medicine for neck pain in Tampa, FL — particularly for patients with cervical stenosis or disc-related compression.
 Think of this as a partnership.
 We’ll work together to explore treatments that not only manage your symptoms but also support your body’s natural ability to heal.
 From targeted physical therapies to advanced regenerative techniques, there are many effective paths to feeling better without going under the knife.
 Let’s walk through some of the most common and effective non-surgical solutions.

 One of the first steps in managing neck stenosis is to improve the strength and flexibility of the muscles supporting your cervical spine.
 This is where a combination of physical therapy and chiropractic care can make a huge difference.
 A physical therapist can guide you through specific exercises to relieve nerve pressure and improve your posture.